Meet the Team

 When Rebecca’s not surrounded by friends and family or walking her dog, she’s often singing to her guitar, baking, reading, writing, making art, watching anime or playing video games!

-Rebecca Regio
+Rebecca Regio-Woo

 Rebecca is a Client Care Coordinator...Learn More